pdoehle/swc-notes/sql-ecol.md

 - Databases improve quality control of data entry.

 ### Database Management Systems
-- There are many different datbase management systems for working with relational data.
+- There are many different database management systems for working with relational data.
 - We are going to use SQLite today.
 - SQL is the language used across most database management systems.

 ### Relational Database
-- Let's take a look at the pre-existing database `portal_mammals.sqlite`.
+- Let's take a look at the preexisting database `portal_mammals.sqlite`.
 - Click on the "Open Database" button, navigate to and select `portal_mammals.sqlite`
 - A *relational database* is a way to store and manipulate information.
-- A relational database stores dat in *relations* made up of *records* with *fields*.
+- A relational database stores data in *relations* made up of *records* with *fields*.
-  - Relations are usually represntented as *tables*.
+  - Relations are usually representented as *tables*.
     - "Database Structure"
   - Each record is usually shown as a *row*.
     - "Browse Data"